 - Boy Scout Roundtable - conducted monthly in each district.

-- Safety Trainings - Hazardous Weather, Safe Swim Defense, Safety Afloat, Climb on Safely and Trek Safely are offered online.
+- Safety Trainings - Safe Swim Defense, Safety Afloat, Climb on Safely and Trek Safely are offered online.

 - This is Scouting provides an overview of the Scouting organization, including history, values, programs, Youth Protection, community involvement, and training.
 The module consists of six video sections, each followed by a brief quiz online.